-Dedication to Education (D2E)

-Launched in Connecticut in 2014, our D2E programme has been growing globally ever since.
+Dedication to Education (D2E) Launched in Connecticut in 2014, our D2E program has been growing globally ever since.
 Employee volunteer champions design and implement high-impact team projects, with help from a comprehensive toolkit and grants from the Pitney Bowes Foundation.
-Projects are conducted in partnership with local United Way chapters, volunteer centres and other Foundation grantees.
+Projects are conducted in partnership with local United Way chapters, Volunteer Centers and other Foundation grantees.
 All activities and projects support education, a top issue for our business, our employees and people throughout our communities.
-In 2017, our D2E celebration encompassed 75 projects in 29 locations, drawing more than 1000 volunteers.
-This signature programme expanded globally in 2017, with 75 projects involving more than 1000 employee volunteers at locations in Australia, Brazil, England, France, India, Israel, Poland and the United States.
-Between highly engaged employee volunteer champions, outstanding non-profit partners and Team Project Grants from the Pitney Bowes Foundation, the programme has become a resounding success.
-The 2017 kick-off event drew more than 1800 people to the Discovery Museum and Planetarium in Bridgeport, Connecticut, where our volunteers helped children make floam, create lava lamps, build and fly kites, and choose Reading Is Fundamental books to take home.
-Partners for other events around the world included United Way Ready to Read and Day of Action programmes, Junior Achievement, Boys and Girls Clubs, local schools, parent-teacher organisations, community centres and educational non-profits.
+In 2017, our D2E celebration spanned 75 projects in 29 locations, drawing more than 1000 volunteers.
+This signature program expanded globally in 2017, with 75 projects involving more than 1000 employee volunteers at locations in Australia, Brazil, England, France, India, Israel, Poland and the United States.
+Between highly engaged employee volunteer champions, outstanding nonprofit partners, and Team Project Grants from the Pitney Bowes Foundation, the program has become a resounding success.
+The 2017 kickoff event drew more than 1800 people to the Discovery Museum and Planetarium in Bridgeport, Connecticut, where our volunteers helped children make floam, create lava lamps, build and fly kites, and choose Reading Is Fundamental books to take home.
+Partners for other events around the world included United Way Ready to Read and Day of Action programs, Junior Achievement, Boys and Girls Clubs, local schools, parent-teacher organizations, community centers and educational nonprofits.
 Share the Message: Read!